The Single Plane Swing: 6 Iron

-I feel the trail arm extend fully as the torso rotates.
+I feel the trailing arm extend fully as the torso rotates.
 This allows the club to rotate back to the plane on the release.
-Even though it looks like the club rolls, I don’t feel this as a rolling of the hands but rather an extension of the trail arm as the body rotates.
+Even though it looks like the club rolls, I don’t feel this as a rolling of the hands but rather an extension of the trailing arm as the body rotates.

 This makes my case for video analysis.
 Feeling the club face position, among other quickly moving parts, is impossible to feel during the swing.